Personal and Channel Meetings

 If distribution lists are added as meeting attendees (Figure 4), their membership is expanded to find the individual members and notifications are sent to those recipients to allow them to join the meeting.
 Remember that the membership of a distribution list can include other distribution lists, mail users, mail contacts, and even public folders.
 In other words, you might end up sending an invitation to many unexpected recipients.

-Microsoft 365 Groups can only have mailboxes as members, but some restrictions apply.
-First, the group must be visible in the Exchange Online GAL; second, members must receive updates from the group.
+Microsoft 365 Groups only support mailboxes and guests as members, but some restrictions apply.
+First, the group must be visible in the Exchange Online GAL; second, members must receive calendar (event) updates from the group. (this post goes into the settings to allow members to receive calendar updates in more details).
 Yammer can use Microsoft 365 Groups to manage the membership of Yammer communities, and the members of those groups might not use email and never see the invitation.

 The two golden rules are: